wiktorkoscielny/scandiTask/assignment/README.md

-# Getting Started with z
+# Getting Started with Create ScandiPWA App

 This package contains new ScandiPWA theme sources.
 Your parent theme is `@scandipwa/scandipwa`.